mitre/fhir-for-research/README.md

 If you add a dependency, run `pip freeze > requirements.txt` to update the requirements file.

+Better git support for Jupyter Notebooks is provided by [`nbdime`](https://nbdime.readthedocs.io/) and configured via the `.gitattributes` file.
+For more information, see [here](https://nbdime.readthedocs.io/en/latest/vcs.html).

 ## Quick start

 - Clone this repository